 Before you apply

 - Determine if you are eligible to apply.
 Visit the OSAP website to learn more.

 - Know how many courses you will be taking.
-Apply to either the full-time or part-time OSAP loan accordingly.
-Students with a permanent disability and are registered with AccessAbility Services are considered full-time if they register in at least 1.0 credit each semester (40% course load).
+Apply to either the full-time or part-time OSAP accordingly.